inboundnow/retired-landing-pages/shared/docs/how.to.create.landing.page.templates.using.ACF.md

 This is the most used field in each one of our templates.
 The color picker creates a jquery color selection popup.
 Through these field we allow users to change the color of anything in the template, like background, borders, text color, button colors, and anything that can have a color.
 Remember that if you allow people to change a background you should also allow them to change the text color to create the right contrast and make the text readable.
 To give maximum flexibility normally we give two separate color options for titles and text so that people can create more contrast.

 ####Select
-We use the select field in many templates to allow users positiong media and text.
-For example, in areas where there is an image beside a text area, we will let the user choose whether the image should be to the left or right side of the area.
+We use the select field in many templates to allow users to position media and text.
+For example, in areas where there is an image besides a text area, we will let the user choose whether the image should be to the left or right side of the area.
 If the user repeats this area many times in his/her template it's possible to create an attractive wave effect by alternating right and left alignments.

 Another use of the select field is to allow the user to choose whether to use an image or a video in an area.
 Image and video are two different field types, and we use conditional logic to show the appropriate field depending on the choice of the user.